 For more information about where we meet, the key dates and our history; click on the links in the left hand margin.

-You can also use the headings at the top of the page to take you to information about our courses and prospectus, and the Contacts page.
+You can also use the headings at the top of the page to take you to information about our courses, and the Contacts page.

-Alternatively, you can email or call U3A ACT using the general enquiries information on the Contacts page.
+Alternatively, you can email or call U3A Canberra using the general enquiries information on the Contacts page.